 - 1. Doctor of Philosophy: 4 credit hours per term - 2.
 Doctor of Social Leadership: 4 credit hours per term - 3.
-Master of Letters: 4 credit hours per term - 4.
-Graduate Certificate in Gracism Studies: 2 credit hours per term
+Master of Letters: 4 credit hours per term

 Credit hours that are accepted from another institution toward the student's educational program will be counted as both attempted and completed hours.